Last updated February 26, 2018

 Huh?
-Yes, I don’t know how many times I found myself struggling with something that I realized that I don’t have to do it the way I first thought.
-On some ideal level, your theme and your imagination perfectly mesh, but unless you are a millionaire who can hire a team to make the theme work exactly as you want, or you are a talented theme designer without unlimited time, there will always be a gap.
+Yes, I don’t know how many times I struggled with something and then realized I don’t have to do it the way I first thought.
+On some ideal level, your theme and your imagination mesh, but unless you are a millionaire who can hire a team to make the theme work exactly as you want, or you are a talented theme designer without unlimited time, there will always be a gap.

 Types of Theme

-When you are shopping for themes there is often a filter that allows you to select and view a certain theme category: blog, magazine, restaurant, application, ecommerce, and so on.
-In this article, I explain how to understand these categories to find the type of theme you need.
+When you are shopping for themes there is often a filter for selecting theme category: blog, magazine, restaurant, application, ecommerce, and so on.
+In this article, I explain how to understand these categories to find the theme you need.

-To start off, here are a few screenshots from some theme shops showing how they categorize their themes:
+To start off, here are screenshots from theme shops showing how they categorize themes:

-Blog themes tend to emphasize readability and focus on displaying text content in an attractive manner.
-Some blog themes are minimalistic while others use typography, whitespace, and images in a sophisticated manner.
+Blog themes emphasize readability and focus on displaying text content attractively.
+Some blog themes are minimalistic while others use typography, white space, and images in a sophisticated manner.

-Blog themes are often used by individuals to communicate and display their "brand."
+Blog themes are used to communicate and display a “brand.”
 Many companies and organizations have blogs, which brings up the point that most themes will support a blog section.
 The difference between a blog theme and other themes is that the blog themes focus on the post.

 Another feature of the blog is the “archive” of posts that are organized by date or category.
 These listings are sometimes used as the front page of a blog.